safetyAI/ChatSafetyAI/README.md

 - refactoring of supported language classifier to return language instead of just yes/no
 - more comprehensive cost measurement
 - knowledge of time on session start, with time zone (previously was just date, w/o time zone)
+- bug fix: handling tokens that are not character (e.g., list, when fake function call)

 ### 03-22-24
 - Saskatchewan regulations